 Amounts that Can be Deferred.
 Under our 409A Deferral Plan, each of our named executive officers may elect to defer receipt of portions of their base salary and annual cash incentives for the applicable fiscal year in excess of the annual compensation threshold (the "Threshold") established under Section 401(a)(17) of IRC.
 For 2022, the Threshold was \$305,000.
 Such deferrals will result in a deferral of taxation on the amounts deferred.
-The 409A Deferral Plan provides that a plan participant may defer, for payment at a future date (a) up to 25% of the participant's base salary, and up to 100% of the participant's annual cash incentives, payable after the aggregate of such base salary and annual cash incentives reaches the Threshold; (b) any RSUs that would otherwise be received by the plan participant; and (c) any PSUs that would otherwise be received by the plan participant.
+The 409A Deferral Plan provides that a plan participant may defer, for payment at a future date (a) up to 25% of the participant's base salary, and up to 100% of the participant's annual cash incentives, payable after the aggregate of such base salary and annual cash incentives reaches the Threshold; (b) any RSUs that would otherwise be received by the plan participant.

-The Company match provided under the 409A Deferral Plan is dollar for dollar on the Matching Contributions. employee's deferrals, up to 3% of the employee's aggregate base salary and cash incentives in excess of the Threshold, and fifty cents on the dollar on the employee's deferrals, in excess of 3% and up to 6% of the employee's aggregate base salary and cash incentives in excess of the Threshold.
-Additional deferral contributions will not be matched but will be taxdeferred.
+Matching Contributions.
+The Company match provided under the 409A Deferral Plan is dollar for dollar on the employee's deferrals, up to 3% of the employee's aggregate base salary and cash incentives in excess of the Threshold, and fifty cents on the dollar on the employee's deferrals, in excess of 3% and up to 6% of the employee's aggregate base salary and cash incentives in excess of the Threshold.
+Additional deferral contributions will not be matched but will be tax-deferred.
 Amounts deferred under this plan are allocated into accounts that mirror selected investment funds in our 401(k) Retirement Savings Plan, including a Company stock fund, although the amounts deferred are not actually invested in stock or funds.
 There is no Company match on deferred RSUs or PSUs, but the Company makes a cash payment of dividend equivalents on the shares deferred at the same time and at the same rate as dividends on the Company's Common Stock.